 Not only is it easier to cut through the bones and thick flesh of these fish when you’re making cut bait but it’s also much safer to use game shears also.

 I have several different pairs but my favorites are the Gerber Take-A-Part Game Shears.

-The difference between these and other game shears is they come apart, which makes it a breeze to clean then when you get them caked up with fish scales, blood and guts from cutting up fish.
+The difference between these and other game shears is they come apart, which makes it a breeze to clean when you get them caked up with fish scales, blood, and guts from cutting up fish.

-You need a good pair of scissors on hand at all times for making catfish rigs, cutting fishing line and various other tasks.
+You need a good pair of line scissors on hand at all times for making catfish rigs, cutting fishing line, and various other tasks.

 Keeping this bait fresh is critical so you’ll want a way to keep it cool at all times, even while you’re fishing.